wetdino21/BACALSO-TC82625/README.md

         - type terminal: npm install

     3. Edit the `.env` file and fill in your PostgreSQL connection details.
+        Note: There are 2 .env so this time follow
         -path: /server/.env
             # PostgreSQL connection settings
             PGHOST=localhost